KostasValeckas/PyLongslit/paper/paper.md

 in a teaching paradigm, simplicity and transparency are often more favorable, even when this means loss of precision and automation.
 The PyLongslit pipeline is designed to rely on simple code and manual execution, supported by a large array of quality-assessment plots and extensive documentation.
 The algorithms are designed to produce research-quality results, yet while prioritizing simplicity over high precision.
 The reason for this is to create a robust and transparent pipeline, where every step of the execution is visualized and explained.
-We see this as being specially valuable in teaching scenarios and for users that are new to spectroscopic data processing.
+We see this as being especially valuable in teaching scenarios and for users who are new to spectroscopic data processing.
 Furthermore, we hope that the simple coding style will invite users of all skill-levels to contribute to the code.

 An early beta-version of the software was user-tested during the [Nordic Optical Telescope](https://www.not.iac.es/) [IDA summer-course